Stacktical/stacktical.github.io/_posts/2022-12-21-stacktical-dsla-chain-protocol-v3-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

-Hit or Miss?
-Peers can vote for the outcome of the periodic verification of a Decentralized Service Level Agreement.
+**Hit or Miss?** Peers can vote for the outcome of the periodic verification of a Decentralized Service Level Agreement.

 They must stake a collateral, to register their vote.
-The bigger the stake, the more a peer offsets the risk of hitting or missing a fixed performance goal.
+A stake offsets the risk of hitting or missing a fixed performance goal.